N.J. Gov. Mikie Sherrill says she wants access to Delaney Hall ICE facility amid protests

 Menendez Jr. returned Sunday, and just before 10 p.m., he told Gabriela Soto he wouldn't leave before he sees her husband.

-CBS News New York reached out to ICE for comment Sunday and are waiting to hear back.
+CBS News New York reached out to ICE for comment Sunday and is waiting to hear back.